-In keeping with the requirements of the Household Hazardous Material and Prescribed Material Stewardship Regulation (the "Regulation") issued under The Waste Reduction and Prevention Act and the Guideline for stewardship programs issued in Manitoba, Call2Recycle Canada, Inc. has developed this five-year battery recycling plan renewal and is submitting it for approval to Manitoba Environment, Climate and Parks.
+In keeping with the requirements of the Household Hazardous Material and Prescribed Material Stewardship Regulation (the "Regulation") issued under The Waste Reduction and Prevention Act and the Guideline for stewardship programs issued in Manitoba, Call2Recycle Canada, Inc. has developed this battery recycling plan renewal and is submitting it for approval to Manitoba Environment and Climate.